Supporting good mental health in the workplace: a resource for agencies

-The Mental Health Bill 2013 was introduced into the Legislative Assembly on 23 October 2013.
+The Mental Health Bill 2013 is currently being debated in the WA Parliament, and when passed will replace the current Mental Health Act 1996.
+The Bill was passed by the Legislative Assembly on 10 April 2014.
+The Bill will soon progress to the Legislative Council for review.
 The Bill is a response to extensive consultation and submissions by stakeholders, including the 2011 consultation Bill and the 2012 Green Bill, which in total received over 1300 submissions.
 You can find the Bill and a range of supporting materials here as well as details on planning for the implementation of the Bill and ways to get involved such as the Lived Experience Advisory Group (LEAG).

 Memorandum of Understanding template

 A Memorandum of Understanding Template has been created to assist the sector in developing and creating working partnerships between services.
 The Template provides options and useful indicators for good practice for agencies working together...

 From February 2014 to May 2015, the beyondblue National Roadshow travelled over 30,000 kilometres in a big blue bus through every state and territory in Australia, visiting hundreds of communities across the 61 Medicare Local regions.

 Mental Health Commissioner, Timothy Marney was interviewed by V8 Supercar rider, Michael Caruso when the roadshow came to Barbagallo Raceway.

 Annual Report 2012-2013

 The Mental Health Commission's 2012-2013 Annual Report has been tabled in Parliament and is available here in various formats including an ebook.

 Nominations for the 2014 Mental Health Good Outcomes Awards have been extended to 25 July 2014.